SAbakumov/DeepMAP/README.md

 ## Running the x-corr

-To run the x-corr, go to Xcorr/xcorr.py and modify the file input path
+To run the x-corr, go to Xcorr/xcorr.py and modify the file input path, the reference genome path, and the output path.
+The output scores are saved as xcorr_results.csv, with rows being the traces and column being the genomes.